 Though the Irish Hills still remains a draw for weekenders and sportsmen, the number of people stopping at tourist destinations along U.S. 12 started to fall in the 1980's, lured away by regional amusement parks and casinos.
 One by one the attractions started to close.
 Prehistoric Park was sold to new owners in 1997, but closed a few years later in 1999.
 It has been vacant and for sale since, most recently for $269,000.

 Even before the park closed, the fiberglass statues were a popular target for student pranksters at nearby schools dating back to the 1970's.
 Three statues, including that of a neanderthal man, were stolen from the park in 1985 and later found in front of Saline High School.
 A similar prank in 2010 saw some of the same figures appear on top of a school in Onsted, where heavy equipment had to be called in to move the statues from the roof.
-On an other occasion, a group of church campers were caught returning figures they had stolen.

 The most recent acts of mischief at the park haven't been quite so harmless, however.
 In November of 2012, a number of the fiberglass figures were damaged by vandals, who knocked them over and smashed off heads and limbs of dinosaurs.
 It wasn't the first time they had struck - for two years prior, similar damage had been done on the same weekend in November.
 Seeing a pattern, the owner of the park installed motion-sensitive trail cameras in trees around the park, hoping to catch them in the act.
 The culprits turned out to be 13 teenage students from schools in nearby cities and two of their fathers, who were in the area for a yearly track meet.
 High-resolution images from the trail cameras and the fact that some of the students were wearing varsity jackets while committing the crimes allowed investigators to identify which schools the went to, and later, who they were.
 They were charged with trespassing and vandalism.